-Do you know that most dog harnesses will not keep your dog safe if you are in a car accident.
+Do you know that most dog harnesses will not keep your dog safe or save their life if you are in a car accident.
 Find out which is the best car harness for your dog, which are tested to child safety standards and which actually work to keep your dog safe.

 Manufacturers of many dog safety products are not required to test their products before going to market, this included dog safety travel products like a car harness.

-Some manufacturers claim to test their products, but with the absence of standards, we really don't know what standard they are testing the products to and whether they really performed well.
+Some manufacturers claim to test their products, but with the absence of standards, we really don't know what standard they are testing to and whether they really performed well.

 Dog Travel Statistics

 AAA and Kurgo conducted a Pet travel survey that showed up some incredible statistics:

 - 84% percent of respondents bring their dogs on car trips but do not use a restraint.

 - The reasons for not using a pet travel restraint include:

 - My dog is calm and do not think he/she needs a restraint (42%)